Roddy Radiation

-Roddy Radiation (born Roderick James Byers, 5 May 1955) is an English musician who played lead guitar for The Specials, as well as many rockabilly bands such as the Bonediggers and the Tearjerkers.
+Roderick James "Roddy" Byers (born 5 May 1955), known professionally as Roddy Radiation, is an English musician who played lead guitar for the Specials, as well as many rockabilly bands such as the Bonediggers and the Tearjerkers.
 He wrote the Specials favourites "Concrete Jungle", "Rat Race" and "Hey, Little Rich Girl", later covered by Amy Winehouse.
-Currently, Byers leads The Skabilly Rebels, a band that mixes ska rhythms with rockabilly.
+Currently, Byers leads the Skabilly Rebels, a band that mixes ska rhythms with rockabilly.

 Biography

-Byers' first real band was formed in Coventry in 1975 and were called The Wild Boys.
-It was in The Wild Boys that he started songwriting.
-His first was "1980's Teddy Boy", and later came "Concrete Jungle" which was recorded by The Specials for their debut album, Specials (1979).
+Byers' first real band was formed in Coventry in 1975 and were called the Wild Boys.
+It was in the Wild Boys that he started songwriting.
+His first was "1980's Teddy Boy", and later came "Concrete Jungle" which was recorded by the Specials for their debut album, Specials (1979).

-Byers joined The Specials when the band was called The Coventry Automatics and wrote several songs for the band.
+Byers joined the Specials when the band was called the Coventry Automatics, and he wrote several songs for the band.
 The most successful was "Rat Race", which peaked at number five in the UK Singles Chart in May 1980.
-Byers also wrote "Hey Little Rich Girl", which appeared on The Specials second album, More Specials (1980).
+Byers also wrote "Hey Little Rich Girl", which appeared on the Specials second album, More Specials (1980).
 "Hey Little Rich Girl" was released as a single in Japan by Chrysalis Records in 1980, and covered by Amy Winehouse on her album Back to Black.
 Byers sang the lead vocal on "Concrete Jungle" and "Braggin' and Tryin' Not to Lie", which was released as a free single with initial copies of More Specials.
-"Braggin' and Tryin' Not to Lie" was credited to Roddy Radiation & The Specials.
+"Braggin' and Tryin' Not to Lie" was credited to Roddy Radiation & the Specials.

-After The Specials split in 1981, Byers was dropped by Chrysalis before he re-emerged with The Tearjerkers, a band that he had begun in the last months of The Specials.
+After the Specials split in 1981, Byers was dropped by Chrysalis before he re-emerged with the Tearjerkers, a band that he had begun in the last months of the Specials.
 The band played numerous gigs and gained a cult following.
 The band originally were Roddy Byers (vocals/guitar), Mark Byers (vocals/guitar), Joe Hughes (vocals/bass), Pete Davies (drums) and Slim Tearjerker aka Clive Pain (vocals/keyboards/accordion).
 The later version was comprised Roddy Byers (vocals/guitar) Mark Byers (vocals/guitar) Badger (bass) and Tony Lynch (drums).
 The Tearjerkers were signed up by Chiswick Records in 1982, and released their debut single "Desire" b/w "Western Song".
 The band finally split in 1987 because, as Roddy commented, "after seven years there was no major recording success".

 The Bonediggers were formed shortly after the Tearjerkers ended in 1987.
 The band released a self-titled album on Rimshot Records the following year with a rawer, hard-edged rockabilly sound.
 The Bonediggers consisted of Roddy Radiation (vocals/guitar), David West (vocals/guitar), Sam Smith (bass), and Gary Muldoon (drums), later replaced by Jim Pryall.
-Byers still plays with Sam Smith to this day in The Skabilly Rebels.
-The Bonediggers would transition into The Raiders, shortly before Byers reunited with several members of the Specials to form The Specials MK2.
+Byers still plays with Sam Smith to this day in the Skabilly Rebels.
+The Bonediggers would transition into the Raiders, shortly before Byers reunited with several members of the Specials to form the Specials MK2.